Within the Ceramics department, equipment and facilities* include:

 - Cold working equipment: Lapping machine, water feed drill press with diamond coring bits, large diamond brick wet saw, diamond tile wet saw

-* Note: While the department has a full-time shop technician, ceramics students are responsible for lifting and mixing clay, helping to stack the kiln, and handling and storing their own pieces.
+* Note: While the department has two full-time shop technicians, ceramics students are responsible for lifting and mixing clay, helping to stack the kiln, and handling and storing their own pieces.

 Since the late 19th century, when the museum collection of the Art Institute was established as a study center for the School of the Art Institute, students have used the museum's vast holdings to inspire and inform their creative and scholarly practices.
 No other school of art and design can claim such a major museum as part of their campus.